StevenRKerr/personal_website/_posts/2025-02-16-Does citation count measure how many friends you have.md

 When a measure becomes a target, it ceases to be a good measure.
 </blockquote>
 <br>
-This one will be all too familiar to many people in academia.
-Individuals whose citation count, in the 10s of thousands, or even in excess of 100,000, that massively exceeds their talent.
-The kind of people who are experts at 'playing the game'.
+This one will be familiar to many people in academia.
+People whose citation count, in the 10s of thousands, or even in excess of 100,000, whose main expertise seems to be 'playing the game'.
 The ones who talk a lot during meetings without actually saying anything, who have a penchant for inserting themselves into other people's projects.
-Hierarchy inversions that border on comical, where the lowly but honest stats/code monkeys have pitiful citation counts, and yet their knowledge and skill absolutely dwarfs a hot air bag with a monumental citation count.
+Hierarchy inversions that border on comical, where the lowly code monkeys and technical staff have pitiful citation counts, but their competence seems to eclipse someone else with a monumental citation count.

 It's a little depressing, but I don't have a good solution.
 Just a word of caution to be wary of citation count as a metric of academic contribution.
 Often it is measuring something else entirely.